OtmarKirch/simple-js-app/README.md

 # Simple JavaScript App
 ## Description
 This is a simple JavaScript App in development.
 In order to learn the principles of and how to program with JavaScript, I am building this app.
 This is work in progress.
-There is no functionality implemented yet.

 ## Objective
 To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.